MQ37/ctxify/README.md

 # ctxify 🎉
-**Turn Your Git Repo into a Clipboard-Ready Context Machine**
+**Copy stuff easily!**

-*Vibe coded using xAI's based Grok model*
+*Vibe coded to perfection*

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/MQ37/ctxify?color=brightgreen)
 ![Code Checks](https://github.com/mq37/ctxify/actions/workflows/code_checks.yml/badge.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-**`ctxify`** is a sleek CLI tool that grabs all tracked files in your Git repository, builds a neat tree structure, and copies everything—code and all—to your clipboard with a single command.
+**`ctxify`** is a sleek CLI tool that grabs all files in your directory (or Git repository), builds a neat tree structure, and copies everything—code and all—to your clipboard with a single command.
 Perfect for sharing project context, debugging, or feeding your code straight into AI assistants.
 It even gives you an approximate token count for fun! 🚀

 ---